 Therefore, our academic parent awareness program is the solution to overcoming your child’s academic problems.
 Our staff is highly skilled and they have the ability to give your child the best of both knowledge and learning motivation.
 By using our service, your child is gaining the knowledge to choose the right academic path, where to find academic resources, and how to graduate from higher education successfully.

 We believe when a child or young adult is motivated to learn, he or she gains an attitude that lasts a lifetime, and can make the difference between a successful and unsuccessful career.
 We are committed to providing high quality service to improve a child’s academic skills, and his or her ability to meet the challenges of today and tomorrow’s competition stemming from globalization.

 We hold academic parent awareness group workshop for every three months and cover below topics that relevant the new immigrant parents’ needs:

-2).
-Tips for immigrant parents on effective participation in parent-teacher conferences and other school activities
+- Tips for new immigrant parents on effective participation in parent-teacher conferences and other school activities

 In all of these situations, there could be something going on with your child.
 When children or young adults struggle in school or test preparation, they can quickly lose confidence and become frustrated.
 When this happens, they may tend to lose interest in school, and begin to fall into a downward cycle of losing interest in other things as well.